 Notification is in mid April of each year.

-Our scholarships come from individuals or organizations who have established endowment funds (funds that continue forever) at the Dallas Jewish Community Foundation because they care deeply about helping students such as you go to college.
+Our scholarships come from individuals or organizations who have established endowment funds (funds that continue forever) at our Foundations because they care deeply about helping students such as you go to college.
 The money does not come from the government.

 You must complete a new application every year.
 All supporting documents must also be resent annually.